heitzmann/gdstk/docs/gettingstarted.rst

 .. image:: tutorial/robust_paths.*
    :align: center

-Note that, analogously to :class:`gdstk.FlexPath`, :class:`gdstk.RobustPath` can be stored as a GDSII path as long as its width is kept constant.
+Note that, analogously to :class:`gdstk.FlexPath`, :class:`gdstk.RobustPath` can be stored as a GDSII/OASIS path as long as its width is kept constant.

 ****
 Text
 ****

-In the context of a GDSII file, text is supported in the form of labels, which are ASCII annotations placed somewhere in the geometry of a given cell.
+In the context of a GDSII/OASIS file, text is supported in the form of labels, which are ASCII annotations placed somewhere in the geometry of a given cell.
 Similar to polygons, labels are tagged with layer and text type values (text type is the label equivalent of the polygon data type).
 They are supported by the class :class:`gdstk.Label`.